fangzhixiao/FloraFauna/README.md

 ---
 ### Project Iteration 1

-TL;DR: Backend API has the DB, GraphQL Schema and most CRUD operations set up.
+TL;DR: The project starter code comes from the Pro MERN Stack book project.
+Backend API has the DB, GraphQL Schema and most CRUD operations set up.
 Front End has all proposed UI components made (Map + Filter, Sighting Post Modal, User Profile, Post Add Modal.
 Post Edit), but CRUD operations are currently non-functional.
 CRUD operations are set up but need to be tested with backend as significant changes have been made to the API.
 Profile should be able to Get